 Size choices worldwide

 Apparently, we’re typical of a growing demand for larger sizes around the world.
 In 2010, the larger range of implants accounted for just over one in five (22%) augmentations but by 2012 it had grown to over a quarter (27%).

 Worldwide, the most common implant sizes increase a patients breast 2-3 cup sizes, with nearly half (47%) of all breast augmentations plumping for this volume.

 Round v Anatomical

 Size is just the tip of the iceberg, as implants also come in a choice of shape; ‘round’ and anatomical’ (also known as teardrop).

-In Germany two out of five (39%) choose anatomical, and in Poland the preference is roughly equal for both types (44% teardrop, 56% round).
+In Germany two out of five (39%) choose anatomically, and in Poland, the preference is roughly equal for both types (44% teardrop, 56% round).
 In Brazil and Hong Kong, there is no demand at all for anatomical (0%).

 Four degrees of Projection

 The ‘projection’ of the implant is the final variation in implant choice.
 Implant project can be low, medium, high and extra high.
 In Ireland, half of the surgeries involve a high projection implant, close to the world average of 49%.
 Popularity varies a lot between countries; 95% of Colombian and Vietnamese patients choose ‘extra high’.
 But in France, Japan and the Netherlands, women mostly go for ‘medium’.
 In Sweden, most go for ‘low’.

 So the average implant for Irish women is…